 Both federal and Louisiana law require employers to pay their workers for all hours worked, including overtime hours at a time-and-a-half rate.
 While that seems simple enough, the laws and regulations regarding overtime pay are actually quite complicated, and the stakes are high.
 Charles Stiegler is an experienced New Orleans overtime lawyer who specializes in claims under the federal Fair Labor Standards Act, the Louisiana Wage Payment Act, and all other federal and state wage and hour laws.

 Damages in unpaid overtime cases can be significant.
 The company can be required to pay all unpaid wages for the past three years, plus double damages as a penalty.
 Penalties can be even higher if there is an underpayment in an employee’s final paycheck.
-If the employee’s lawsuit is successful, the employer will usually be required to pay both sides’ attorney’s fees.
+In that case, the employee may be entitled to continuing wages in the form of up to ninety days’ pay, or until the employer pays all money due.
+If the employee’s lawsuit is successful, both state and federal law require the employer to pay the employees’ attorney’s fees and costs of suit.
 With so much at stake, it is critical to consult with experienced and knowledgeable lawyer who knows this area of the law backwards and forwards.

 Some common overtime violations include: